Skip to content

 This will delete ALL jobs from the queue, including those that are currently Pending or Running.
 Use this with caution.

-simmate engine delete-all --confirm
+simmate compute delete-all --confirm

 Programmatic Monitoring